cockroachdb/docs/v2.1/orchestrate-cockroachdb-with-kubernetes-insecure.md

 ---
 title: Orchestrate CockroachDB with Kubernetes (Insecure)
-summary: How to orchestrate the deployment and management of an insecure 3-node CockroachDB cluster with Kubernetes.
+summary: How to orchestrate the deployment, management, and monitoring of an insecure 3-node CockroachDB cluster with Kubernetes.
 toc: false
 ---